ephillipe/okd-hetzner/README.md

 The deployment defaults to a 5 node cluster with 2 load balancers:

-- 3x Master servers (CPX41)
+- 3x Master servers (CX41)
 - 2x Worker servers (CPX41)
-- 2x Load balancer (LB11)
+- 1x Load balancer server (CPX11)
-  - 1 for control plane
-  - 1 for workers
+  - Also acts as 'lighthouse' for Wireguard cluster
-- 1x Bootstrap server (CPX41)
+- 1x Bootstrap server (CX41)
   - Deleted after cluster is bootstrapped

 ## Usage